 Piazza Maggiore is the main plaza in the city with lots going on from movies in the square to art fairs.
 To get here travel up Bologna’s main street – Via dell’Indipendenza and you’ll arrive at the famous Neptune Fountain in Piazza Nettuno which is just around the corner.

 Stroll the 666 portici in Bologna, or covered terracotta arcades.
-With an influx of university students it needed to expand rapidly.
-No one wanted to expand outside the city so they build on top of the streets, student houses were created in front of existing storefronts with the portices below.
-They needed to be high enough to allow horse carts through and today over 45km remain, which are fantastic for the hot Italian sun or rainy days.
+With an influx of university students, it needed to expand rapidly.
+No one wanted to expand outside the city so they build on top of the streets, student houses were created in front of existing storefronts with the portions below.
+They needed to be high enough to allow horse carts through and today over 45km remain, which is fantastic for the hot Italian sun or rainy days.